gvwilson/thirdbit/src/fiction/in-heck/index.md

 yes,
 but Central would still hear your breathing—your heartbeat.
-To conceal that requires technology of the highest order and skill to match, skill that this one now possesses!
+To conceal that requires technology of the highest order and skill to match, skill that only this one now possesses!
 Now *lie down*!"

 "You should comply,"
-Dockety buzzed as Gumption opened his mouth once again.
+Dockety buzzed before Gumption could object.
 "We have no other options."

 Reluctantly,
 Gumption sat on the edge of the workbench.
-"Do you want me to take my boots off?" he asked.
+"Do you want me to take my boots off?"

 "Your boots, your uniform, everything," the Tailor ordered.